Marcus Edwards: Loan spells

 In January 2018, Edwards moved on loan to Championship side Norwich City for the remainder of the 2017–18 season.
 He made his Norwich City debut on 30 March, coming on as a late substitute for Mario Vrančić, in a 2–0 home loss against Fulham.
 This turned out to be his only appearance for the club as he returned to Tottenham on 10 April for "personal reasons".

 In August 2018, Edwards joined Dutch side Excelsior on a season-long loan.
-On 25 September, he was sent off in the first round of the KNVB Cup in a 3–2 extra-time home loss to NEC Nijmegen, for two bookings within six minutes late in the game.
+On 25 September, he was sent off in the first round of the KNVB Cup in a 3–2 extra-time home loss to NEC, for two bookings within six minutes late in the game.
 He scored two goals in 25 appearances for club with four assists, and although he scored a goal in the relegation play-offs, Excelsior was relegated.
 Edwards led the Eredivisie table at the end of the season in dribbles per game, with 3.3, ahead of PSV's Steven Bergwijn (3.2).

 Vitória de Guimarães

-On 2 September 2019, Portuguese Primeira Liga club Vitória S.C. signed Edwards on a four-year deal, purchasing 50% of his economic rights and setting a €15 million buyout clause.
+On 2 September 2019, Portuguese Primeira Liga club Vitória de Guimarães signed Edwards on a four-year deal, purchasing 50% of his economic rights and setting a €15 million buyout clause.
 He scored his first goal on 24 October in the UEFA Europa League group stage, opening a 3–2 loss at his former club's rivals, Arsenal.
 With seven goals and five assists over the league season, he was one of ten candidates for its best player.
 He and João Carlos Teixeira both scored twice on 8 February 2020 in a 7–0 win at local rivals Famalicão, who were in contention for a Europa League place.

 Edwards scored the only goal at Boavista on 19 October 2020, his eighth in Portugal's top flight.
 With that, he surpassed Brian Deane of Benfica in 1998 as the highest scoring Englishman in the history of the league.

 On 7 January 2021, Edwards' contract was extended to 2024, with a release clause of €50 million.
 A year and three days later, he came on as a substitute away to Gil Vicente, won and scored a penalty with three minutes remaining, and was then sent off in a 3–2 loss.